wo-language/wo/justifications.md

 `Some(nil)` could eval to `None` in some contexts,

 but we have to detetrmine when that would happen like with `Option.OfNilable(nil)`

+Option and Result are a solution to the "nilable" problem.

 *To be continued*